 In 2001, Kashiwa City began a Land Readjustment Project based on an urban planning project at the 273-hectare Kashiwa-no-ha area.
-In 2005, the Tsukuba Express began operating and Kashiwa-no-ha Campus Station was built.
+In 2005, the Tsukuba Express began operating and the Kashiwa-no-ha Campus Station was built.
 The convenient access ushered in a new period for Kashiwa-no-ha.
-In 2008, Chiba Prefecture, Kashiwa City, the University of Tokyo and Chiba University announced the Kashiwa-no-ha International Campus Town Initiative, spotlighting the area as a next-generation model city.
+In 2008, Chiba Prefecture, Kashiwa City, the University of Tokyo, and Chiba University announced the Kashiwa-no-ha International Campus Town Initiative, spotlighting the area as a next-generation model city.

-Kashiwa-no-ha is drawing on public, private and academic sector partnerships to constantly renew itself as a next-generation model city and a leading-edge center for academic experiments.
+Kashiwa-no-ha is drawing on public, private, and academic sector partnerships to constantly renew itself as a next-generation model city and a leading-edge center for academic experiments.
 The Mitsui Fudosan Group will continue to participate in urban planning as a private business.

-Since building Japan's first skyscraper, the Kasumigaseki Building in Chiyoda Ward, Tokyo, the Mitsui Fudosan Group has continued to engage in innovative urban development answering the needs of the society of the time.
+Since building Japan's first skyscraper, the Kasumigaseki Building in Chiyoda Ward, Tokyo, the Mitsui Fudosan Group has continued to engage in innovative urban development, answering the needs of the society of the time.
 Key achievements have included Okawabata River City 21, a waterfront redevelopment in Chuo Ward, Tokyo.
 Another has been Tokyo Midtown in Minato Ward, Tokyo, which combines advanced facilities and gardens.
 The Mitsui Fudosan Group will leverage its smart city development DNA in the years ahead.